Ohlhorst Digital

 RePhase

 When enabled, RePhase applies phase & energy compensation in frequency regions where Ancora's stereo width correction causes a loss of energy.
-Whenever Ancora reduces Side content, some energy is lost due to partial cancellation between Mid and Side components.
+Whenever Side content is reduced, some energy is lost as the out-of-phase portion of the signal partially cancels.
 RePhase restores this energy by dynamically realigning the phase of the uncorrelated signal to prevent the phase cancellation that would otherwise occur when summing to mono.
 Regions where no correction is applied remain unaffected.

 Note: Only available in M/S mode.